Skip to content

 Here's how to use it:

-1. Install Mushroom cards, Auto-entities card and Decluttering card and Bar card from HACS.
+1. Install Mushroom cards, Auto-entities card, Decluttering card, Vertical Stack In Card, and Bar card from HACS.

 2. Put this to the very bottom of dashboard YAML in raw edit mode (this should be done once per dashboard):